Ramalama2/Voron-2-Mods/Misumi_RBPB5/README.md

 - The M5x22 doesn't exists.
 So buy an M5x25 and grind it down to 22!
 Optionally (i recommend) to thind the screwhead down to 8-8.5mm diameter, this will allow more tilting!
 Simply put the screw on your drilling machine, turn it on and use a drehmel to grind the head down.
 Its easy!

 ###### Description:
 - The whole reason for this is, that GE5C bearings have some play in them.
-Igus ELGM05 should be better (but i cant confirm, they will arrive soon for comparing either), and hopefully the Misumi RBPB5 bearings have almost no play.
+Igus ELGM05 are a lot better, but i wanted something Gucci and even stiffer with more tilting.
 - Misumi mentions in the specsheets max 0,035mm axial play.
 Igus and GE5C have no axial play specifications.
+(But igus have actually no play)
 - This means for me, that with some Grease (Mobilux EP1/EP2), should remove almost all play and the uneven Gantry (it will always press the bearings outside/inside), will do the rest.

 ###### Update:
 - After a lot of iterations and a lot of headaches, its finally done.
 Now i can finally tell the difference, why you probably want to do this either: you will get a lot stiffer gantry that is able to tilt freely.
-- In short, i can do 10k Acceleration on Y! and X anyway, but on X this isnt something special.
 - ADXL tests will follow, need to fix my printer first again, my accelerations made some screws and inserts falling out xD

 ###### Pictures: